Braamfontein: History

 The name "Braamfontein" dates from as early as 1853, when a farm with this name to the north-west of Randjeslaagte belonged to Gert Bezuidenhout.
 In that year he applied to the government of the Transvaal to have his farm surveyed.
 In 1858, Gert sold his farm to F.J.
 Bezuidenhout.

 Like many farms on the Witwatersrand, Braamfontein was subdivided early on, indicating a fairly dense population in the area.
 Two other Bezuidenhouts, Gerhardus Petrus and Cornelis Willem, each purchased one third of the farm in 1862, and a third part went to Frans Johannes van Dijk.
 Between 1862 and 1886 different portions were further subdivided.

 Three other well-known owners were Johannes Jacobus Lindeque, who in 1884, bought a section where the Country Club was later established in 1906, and Frans Eduard and Louwrens Geldenhuys.

 The first suburb established on the farm Braamfontein in 1888-1889 was unofficially named after the farm, as an official extension of the city of Johannesburg.
 This area is still called Braamfontein.
 There was, however, an earlier but unsuccessful effort to create a suburb prior to this.

 On February 19, 1896, a freight train containing 56 tonnes of dynamite exploded in Braamfontein, killing 78 people.

 During the apartheid era, large-scale commercial development in the area was encouraged.
 Until the middle of the 1980s an electric trolley-bus line traversed some of the area's roads.
 After the abolition of apartheid, the area began to deteriorate.
 However, intervention by both the city of Johannesburg and large corporate business, acting as the "Braamfontein Management District", initiated a process of urban renewal in this district.

 Urban renewal efforts and the establishment of the Braamfontein Management District by the Johannesburg Development Agency and property owners have prevented the district from decaying to the same extent as the Johannesburg CBD; however, considerable work remains to be done in order to restore the area's economic infrastructure to developed-country standards, eliminate dangerous and unsanitary buildings owned by the private sector, eliminate violent crime, reduce petty crime to tolerable levels, and prevent infringements of road traffic laws.

-As of February 2018, the Hollard Group has commenced with refurbishing the area's iconic Rennie House building, named after the South African shipping magnate Thomas Rennie.
+Government

+The Railway Safety Regulator once had its head office in Braamfontein.